-FRN 208T (128A).
+FRN 208T.
 Contemporary France (Fall term in Rennes).
 See Terms Abroad program.
-Gen Ed: Eu-CS

-FRN 300 (130).
-Modern France/La France actuelle (Spring; Ndaiye).
+Gen Ed: Eu-CS FRN 300.
+Modern France/La France actuelle (Spring; Batson).
 Studies of contemporary French culture through authentic material - texts, films, radio, and television broadcasts dealing with current historical, political, sociological, and aesthetic issues.
 Prerequisite: French 201, any 300-level or permission of instructor.
 GenED: Eu-C

-FRN 301 (131).
-A Survey of French Literature I (Not offered 2007-08).
+FRN 301.
+A Survey of French Literature I (Not offered 2008-09).
 The evolution of French literature from the earliest writings through the age of Enlightenment.
 Readings of major works from each period to illustrate trends.
 Prerequisite: French 201, any 300-level or permission of instructor.
 GenEd: Eu-LS

-FRN 302 (132).
-A Survey of French Literature II (Not offered 2007-08).
+FRN 302.
+A Survey of French Literature II (Not offered 2008-09).
 Selected works representing literature and society from the late eighteenth century to the present.
 Readings of works from each period to illustrate cultural, historical, and artistic trends.
 Prerequisite: French 201, any 300-level or permission of instructor.
 GenEd: Eu-LS

-FRN 304 (134).
-Studies in the French Caribbean (Fall; Loth).
+FRN 304.
+Studies in the French Caribbean (Not offered 2008-09).
 Exploration of how French colonialism has informed artistic expression in the French Antilles.
 Taking Martinique as a point of departure, we will examine how colonial and post-colonial subjects represent and are represented through literary, theatrical, and musical productions.
 Themes to include notions of négritude, créolité, and bilingualism, as well as issues of class and gender.
 Prerequisite: French 201, any 300-level or permission of instructor.
 Gen-Ed: CDLA, CDAA

-FRN 305T (135A).
-Mini-term in Martinique (Fall; Loth).
+FRN 305T.
+Mini-term in Martinique (Not offered 2008-09).
 See Terms Abroad Program.
 Continuation of the themes of FRN 304, studied and experienced on the island of Martinique.
 Prerequisite: FRN 304.
 Gen Ed: CDLA, CDAA

-FRN 306T (136A).
-Readings in French and Francophone Culture (Fall term in Rennes; Chilcoat).
+FRN 306T.
+Readings in French and Francophone Culture (Fall term in Rennes).
 See Terms Abroad Program.
 France and the French of today as reflected in selected literary works from various genres and periods.
 Prerequisite: French 201, any 300-level or permission of instructor.
 Gen Ed: Eu-LS